Thomas J. Walters

 Director, Federal Law Enforcement Training Centers

-Mr. Walters is a graduate of the State University of New York at Buffalo, and earned a master’s degree in national security strategy from the National Defense University, National War College.
+Mr. Walters is a graduate of the State University of New York at Buffalo, and holds a master’s degree in national security strategy from the National Defense University, National War College.